rafgraph/rollpkg/README.md

 ## Using default configs (optional)

-Rollpkg provides sensible defaults for common configs that can be used for a complete zero config setup.
+Rollpkg provides sensible defaults for common configs that can be used for a complete zero decision setup.
+You can also add you own overrides to the defaults if needed.
 Default configs are provided for [TypeScript](#typescript-config), [Prettier](#prettier-config), [ESLint](#eslint-config), and [Jest](#jest-config) (the configs are setup to work with TypeScript, JavaScript, and React).
 Use of these configs is optional and while they include support for React, using React is not a requirement (they work just fine without React).

 ---